88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 6.
 When one has reached the greatest height, he should think of retiring.
 Ambition otherwise may overleap itself.

 <a id="fn_236"/>[326:XLVII](#fr_236) The first sentence of the Great Symbolism is constructed differently from any which has presented itself in the previous 46 hexagrams.
-Literally translated, it would be 'a marsh with no water is **Kūn ☷**'; and this might certainly suggest to us a condition of distress.
+Literally translated, it would be 'a marsh with no water is **☷ Kūn**'; and this might certainly suggest to us a condition of distress.
 But how does this come out of the trigrams?
-The upper one is **Duì ☱**, representing a marsh; and the lower is **Kǎn ☵**, representing water in a defile.
+The upper one is **☱ Duì**, representing a marsh; and the lower is **☵ Kǎn**, representing water in a defile.
 The collocation of the two suggests the running of the water from the marsh or lake into the stream, which will soon empty the other.
 Such is the view which occurred to myself; and it is the same as that given by [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi): -- 'The water descending and leaking away, the marsh above will become dry.'
 The application is good in itself, but the concatenation between it and the Symbolism is hardly discernible.

 So stupid is [the subject of line 1](#p-327) that by his own act he increases his distress.